Matt Welsh (computer scientist)

-Matthew David Welsh is a computer scientist and software engineer and is currently the CEO and co-founder of Fixie.ai, which he started after stints at Google, xnor.ai, and Apple.
+Matthew David Welsh is a computer scientist and software engineer and is currently the Head of AI Systems at Palantir, which he started after stints at Aryn, Fixie.ai, Google, xnor.ai, OctoML, and Apple.
 He was the Gordon McKay Professor of Computer Science at Harvard University and author of several books about the Linux operating system, several Linux HOWTOs, the LinuxDoc format and articles in the Linux Journal.

 Education

 Welsh is a 1992 graduate of the North Carolina School of Science and Mathematics.

 Welsh received a Bachelor of Science degree from Cornell University in 1996 and Master of Science and PhD degrees from the University of California, Berkeley in 1999 and 2002, respectively.
 He spent the 1996–97 academic year at the University of Cambridge Computer Laboratory and at the University of Glasgow.
 His thesis was supervised by David Culler and Eric Brewer.

 Career and research

 Welsh has led teams at Google and Apple Inc., and served a Professor of Computer Science at Harvard University.
 In November 2010, five months after being granted tenure, Welsh announced that he was leaving Harvard.